We offer a wide variety of fact sheets on women's health topics

 Contraception after pregnancy

-If you do not want to conceive again soon after a pregnancy, or your doctor has advised you to delay your next pregnancy for medical reasons, it is important to choose an effective method of contraception.
-Contraception is also called birth control or family planning.
+If you do not want to conceive again soon after a pregnancy, or your doctor has advised you to delay your next pregnancy for medical reasons, it’s important to choose an effective method of contraception.

 -